-Similarly, morbidity data available in the United States showed that 2572 (1.7%) of the 149,082 reported cases of COVID-19 infection (as of April 2, 2020) occurred in pediatric patients (less than 18).
-The median age of these patients was 11 years, and infants younger than 1 year of age made up 15% (398) of the pediatric cases.
+Similarly, morbidity data available in the United States showed that 2,572 (1.7%) of the 149,082 reported cases of COVID-19 disease (as of April 2, 2020) occurred in pediatric patients (younger than 18 years of age).4 The median age of these patients was 11 years, and infants younger than 1 year of age made up 15% (398) of the pediatric cases.

 Among the 184 (7.2%) children for whom exposure information was available, 168 (91%) were infected by a positive close contact within the household or community.4 Signs and symptoms of fever, cough, and shortness of breath were less commonly reported in children than in adults (56% vs 71%, 54% vs 80%, and 13% vs 43%, respectively).
-Among 345 pediatric patients with information on underlying co-morbidities, 80 (23%) had at least one underlying health condition, most commonly chronic lung disease (including asthma), cardiovascular disease, or immunosuppression.
-This subset of patients and infants are more likely to require hospitalization, including intensive care.
+Among 345 pediatric patients with information on underlying comorbidities, 80 (23%) had at least 1 underlying health condition, most commonly chronic lung disease (including asthma), cardiovascular disease, or immunosuppression.
+This subset of patients and infants is more likely to require hospitalization, including intensive care.